Skip to content

 Any University employee or officer must receive administrative approval of non-cash gifts prior to acceptance.

-Donations being considered for the benefit of Texas A&M University-Commerce and Texas A&M University-Commerce Foundation, Inc. are to be processed through the Office of the Vice President for Institutional Advancement.
+Donations being considered for the benefit of East Texas A&M University and East Texas A&M University Foundation, Inc. are to be processed through the Office of the Vice President for Institutional Advancement.
 The Director of Advancement Services is responsible for reviewing compliance with gift and procedural standards.

 Approval of gifts will require the following signatures: